 Extract 0.2 g of coated material of Ksharasutra with 5 x 5 ml n-hexane by vortexing for 30 s, each at 0, 5th, 10th, 15th and 20th minute.
 Pool the extracts, filter and recover the solvent under reduced pressure and re-dissolve the residue in 1 ml chloroform: methanol (3 : 2).
 Apply quantitatively 100 µl of the above solution, 100 µl (5 mg /ml) solution of reference euphol in n-hexane and 100 µl of n-hexane as blank on a chromatogram plate.
 Develop the plate in chloroform: n-hexane (4 : 1).
 Mark the euphol zones in sample, reference euphol and blank by visualizing in iodine chamber.
 Remove the iodine by vaporizing in an oven at 500 for 20 min.
-Separate the zones individually, extract each with 5 x 4 ml n-hexane and make up the volume to 25 ml in each case.
+Separate the zones individually, extract each with 5 × 4 ml n-hexane and make up the volume to 25 ml in each case.
 Take 2 ml from each extract separately in a test tube and dry on a boiling water bath.
 Cool the residue to the room temperature and add 4 ml of acetic anhydride to each and cool further in an ice bath for 15 minutes.
 Add 0.05 ml of cold conc. sulphuric acid carefully to each tube and mix thoroughly and set aside in a dark cupboard for exactly 1.5 h and read the absorbance at 281 nm against blank.
 Calculate the percentage of euphol in the coated material of Ksharasutra with respect to the reference euphol.

 ANNEX D